vsouza/awesome-ios/README.md

  * [BubbleTransition](https://github.com/andreamazz/BubbleTransition) - A custom modal transition that presents and dismiss a controller with an expanding bubble effect. :large_orange_diamond:
  * [RPModalGestureTransition](https://github.com/naoyashiga/RPModalGestureTransition) - You can dismiss modal by using gesture :point_up_2: :iphone: :large_orange_diamond:

-##### Label
- * [LTMorphingLabel](https://github.com/lexrus/LTMorphingLabel) - Graceful morphing effects for UILabel written in Swift. :large_orange_diamond:
- * [ActiveLabel.swift](https://github.com/optonaut/ActiveLabel.swift) - UILabel drop-in replacement supporting Hashtags (#), Mentions (@) and URLs (http://) :large_orange_diamond:
- * [MZTimerLabel](https://github.com/mineschan/MZTimerLabel) - A handy class for iOS to use UILabel as a countdown timer or stopwatch just like in Apple Clock App.
- * [CountdownLabel](https://github.com/suzuki-0000/CountdownLabel) - Simple countdown UILabel with morphing animation, and some useful function. :large_orange_diamond:
- * [IncrementableLabel](https://github.com/recisio/IncrementableLabel) - Incrementable label for iOS, OS X, and tvOS. :large_orange_diamond:
- * [TTTAttributedLabel](https://github.com/TTTAttributedLabel/TTTAttributedLabel) - A drop-in replacement for UILabel that supports attributes, data detectors, links, and more
- * [NumberMorphView](https://github.com/me-abhinav/NumberMorphView) - A label view for displaying numbers which can transition or animate using a technique called number tweening or number morphing. :large_orange_diamond:

 ##### Popup
  * [KLCPopup](https://github.com/jmascia/KLCPopup) - A simple and flexible class for presenting custom views as a popup in iOS.
  * [MMPopupView](https://github.com/adad184/MMPopupView) - Pop-up based view(e.g. alert sheet), can easily customize.